Last updated on December 22, 2022

 Oh, and of course I’d be remiss not to mention Omnath, Locus of Creation dominating over in the 4-color world.

-Starting off our top five for the rankings today is Riku of Two Reflections.
-I love Riku and always have.
+I love Riku of Two Reflections and always have.
 Being able to copy instants and sorceries and creatures for just two mana is just too much fun for me to pass up.
 I think this commander is absolutely perfect for Temur.
 After all, what’s better than playing massive and powerful spells?
 Playing them twice.

 Certain cards get better when cast they’re twice so you want to pick your cards more carefully than if this was just “Temur Big Stuff.”
 There isn’t much point in duplicating a legendary creature when you can only have one in the first place.
 Having Riku of Two Reflections in the command zone also means that cards that were otherwise not strong enough to play as a single copy can be extremely worthwhile now that you can duplicate them.
 But enough explanation, let’s look at the fun cards you’re duplicating!